CGCooke/Blog/_posts/2019-6-5-Three-Interesting-Papers.md

+---
+toc: true
+layout: post
+description: Three Interesting Papers
-- categories: [Deep Learning,Computer Vision]
+categories: [Deep Learning,Computer Vision]
+---

 Over the past couple of months, 3 incredibly exciting papers have come out, and I want to take the opportunity to share them with you.